All Episodes

 So much news is breaking today.

-You know, I think the funniest bit of news that I'm seeing of anything is the New York Times today claiming that the Mueller report will send shock waves through Washington, even if Trump is exonerated.
+You know, I think the funniest bit of news that I'm seeing of anything is the New York Times today claiming that the Mueller report will send shockwaves through Washington even if Trump is exonerated.

-Is that not the biggest instance of fake fraud media spin that you can't even make that up in in art school?
+Is that not the biggest instance of fake fraud media spin that you can't even make that up in art school?

 Automation will mean more time for creating art.

-That it will, quote, send shock waves throughout Washington, even if President Trump and the rest of his campaign are exonerated, and any and all charges that they colluded with Russia.
+And that's pretty creative by the New York Times, that it will, quote, send shockwaves throughout Washington, even if President Trump and the rest of his campaign are exonerated and any and all charges that they colluded with Russia.

 So let me get that straight.

-The New York Times is saying if Trump is found innocent after now three years, because the first the beginnings of this investigation were in July of 2016 by the same people that exonerated Hillary Clinton.
+The New York Times is saying if Trump is found innocent after now three years, because the first, the beginnings of this investigation were in July of 2016 by the same people that exonerated Hillary Clinton.

 Sounds like they already know that Mueller is about to lay a big fat goose egg.